-Students applying to the DOE CSGF's mathematics/computer science (Math/CS) track must be pursuing a doctoral degree in applied mathematics, statistics or computer science — in one of these departments or their academic equivalent, such as computational science or electrical engineering.
-Research must contribute to more effective use of emerging high-performance computer systems.
+Students applying to the DOE CSGF Mathematics/Computer Science (Math/CS) Track must be pursuing a doctoral degree in applied mathematics, statistics, computer science, computer engineering or computational science — in one of these departments or their academic equivalent.
+A departmental exception is made for students whose research is focused on algorithms or software for quantum information systems (QIS*) and who are enrolled in a science or engineering field.
+In all cases, research must contribute to more effective use of emerging high-performance computer systems.

 Such areas include (but are not limited to):